allielewis07/Good-README-Generator/README.md

 # undefined
 # Welcome to undefined:
 ## Description
-A generator that will produce questions that will help you achieve a good READEME.md
+A generator that will produce questions with npm that will help you achieve a good READEME.md all you have to do is answer the following questions given.
 ## Table of Contents
 Navigate through the README Using the Table of Contents :
 * [Installation](#Installation)